MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/use-bot-api.md

 :::

-For users interested in creating a custom chatbot experience utilizing the capabilities of MicroStrategy AI, a suite of bot-related APIs is available.
-These APIs are designed to facilitate seamless integration of MicroStrategy AI into nearly any application.
+For users interested in creating a custom chatbot experience utilizing the capabilities of Strategy AI, a suite of bot-related APIs is available.
+These APIs are designed to facilitate seamless integration of Strategy AI into nearly any application.
 By leveraging these tools, users can enhance their applications with advanced AI features quickly and efficiently.
 For further details on how to use these APIs, please refer to the following sections of this manual.

 - [Get a bot's configuration](./get-bot-configuration.md)
 - [Get a bot question list.](./get-bot-question-list.md)